Iowa BetMGM Bonus Code - First Bet Offer: Up to $1500 Back in Bonus Bets

 How to Bet

-If you haven't played on BetMGM before but have been wanting to give it a shot, getting started is easy.
-First, use your computer, phone, or mobile device to sign up, and make sure you have a method of payment ready to make your first deposit.
-Then just click our link and let the BetMGM site or app guide you through the registration process.
+Looking to use BetMGM to make a wager?
+Signing up is simple.
+Just grab your computer, phone, or mobile device, along with a method of payment for your first deposit.
+Then follow our link, and the BetMGM site or app will guide you through the sign-up process.

-Have the desire to bet on one of today's games but aren't quite sure where to start?
-We're here to help.
-Betting the moneyline, spread, and over/under are three of the most common ways to make bets.
-A moneyline bet means that you think one of the teams will win the contest.
-Pretty simple.
-If you bet $10 with -110 odds and your team emerges with the victory, you'd get back $19.
+Looking to bet on a game today but don't know where to start?
+Consider some of the most common betting types, such as the moneyline, spread, and over/under.
+A moneyline bet means that you think the team you bet on will win, simple as that!
+And if they do, and you bet $10 with odds of -110, you'd get $19 back.

-While it can be a little more complicated, betting against the point spread can provide a bigger payout in certain situations.
+While it can be a little more complicated, betting against the spread can offer a better payout in certain circumstances.
 If a team, for example, is -6 on the spread, the -6 means that they must win by at least seven points to "cover the spread."
-But if they don't win by enough points, tie, or lose, then their opponent will "cover" the spread, making them the winning side of the bet.
+But if they don't win by enough points, tie, or lose, then their opponent will "cover" the spread, making them the winning side of the wager.

 Games to Bet on Today